 If you’re an audiophile who wants the absolute best sound quality possible, you’re setting up a system with pretty large speakers for a larger room, or you want your system to be personalized specifically for you, then an amplifier with separates is probably the right choice.

 With receivers, you have a few choices, depending on your system’s needs.
-The main two types of receivers are stereo receivers and A/V receivers, both of which can handle a Bluetooth connection via an adapter in case you’ve ever wondered (our tutorial).
-Here is my list of recommended receivers!
+The main two types of receivers are stereo receivers and A/V receivers, both of which can handle a Bluetooth connection via an adapter.
+Here is our list of recommended receivers!

 Stereo receivers are purely for audio, they usually have functions like radios, input selectors for picking different audio sources, and volume controls, but they usually won’t come with any support for video sources.